4S1ght/Soybean/README.md

 # Getting started
-Soybean works on a basis that is followed by many other tools such as `vite` or `tsc`.
+Soybean works on a basis that similar to many other tools such as `vite` or `tsc`.
 It is a CLI tool available under the command `soybean` (or `sb` for convenience) that's initialized using a JavaScript configuration file.

 ## Installation
-Soybean is a CLI tool, meaning it has to be installed globally to be accessible through shell.
+Soybean is a CLI tool, meaning it has to be installed globally to be accessible through user shell.

 1. Install globally
     ```bash